Sonita Alleyne

-Sonita Alleyne (born 1968) is the Barbados-born British co-founder and former CEO of Somethin' Else, a cross-platform media production company.
+Sonita Alleyne (born 1968) is the British co-founder and former CEO of Somethin' Else, a cross-platform media production company.
 Alleyne is a member of the BBC Trust, the governing body of the British Broadcasting Corporation, and in 2019 was elected Master of Jesus College, Cambridge, becoming the first woman to hold the post since the founding of the college in 1496, as well as the first black leader of an Oxbridge college.

 Early life, education and early career

 Alleyne was born in Bridgetown, Barbados.
 At the age of three, she moved with her parents to Walthamstow, England, and later attended the nearby Leyton Manor School and Leyton Senior High School.
 She graduated from Fitzwilliam College, Cambridge (1985–88), with a B.A. degree in philosophy, and began working as a financial adviser for Royal Life.
 A year later, she joined Jazz FM's publicity department and, in her two years at the station, proceeded to become a trainee producer.